padok-team/dojo-guestbook/README.md

 Your application use an Environment Variable to set the host to the Redis server, has you have done previously in the Docker-Compose file.

 The [official documentation](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) is very clear!
-You just need to find the path to your Redis.
+You need to find the path to your Redis.
 Since it is an internal call, you need to use the *Service* created by the Helm chart.

 Once it is set correctly, your app should be _Ready_ and you could access it from its public URL.